Snog, marry or avoid? Save Your Love Life By Testing Your Attachment Style.

 Finding out your attachment style

-Both behaviours – stalking and ghosting – are on the extremes of what is known as attachment theory, a model which describes how people respond to being hurt or taken away from their loved ones.
+Both behaviors – stalking and ghosting – are on the extremes of what is known as attachment theory, a model which describes how people respond to being hurt or taken away from their loved ones.

 Although the theory was developed to explain the attachment of children to their primary caregivers, it is particularly applicable to our adult dating lives.